Tata Consultancy Services Placement Paper

 C 0 1 0 1 0 1 0 1

 Interpret the resulting bit pattern as an integer in an 8-bit computer and write the decimal value.

-Q33.
-The memory used by a program is given by the function P(N) = 4000 vN, where N is the size of the program.
-Find the percentage change in memory usage if the size of the program is increased by 1%.
+Q37.
+The size of bucket required is given by the function P(N) = 4000 vN, where N is the volume of water.
+Find the percentage change in size of bucket if the volume of water is increased by 1%.

 Read the following passages and answer questions under each passage

 (1)Ashland is north of East Liverpool and west of Coshocton Bowling Green is north of Ashland and west of Fredricktown Dover is south and east of Ashland East Liverpool is north of Fredricktown and east of Dover Fredricktown is north of Dover and west of Ashland Coshocton is south of Fredricktown and west of Dover.

 1. Which of the towns mentioned is furtherest to the northwest?